 Operational budget income for the assets section is a nominal amount sourced from the sale of surplus materials if any become redundant.

 Operational expenses are monitored in respect to the annual budget.

-Work on the Depot Refurbishment is still being finalised from the 19/20 project with some minor tasks to be completed.
+Work on the Depot Refurbishment is still being finalised from the 19/20 project with some issues outstanding.